anniexwang/pixel_animation/README.md

 ## Introduction

 Welcome to Computer Graphics!
-The main purpose of this assignment will be to get you up and running with C++17 and the cmake>v3.20 build setup used for our assignments.
+This project combines fundamental raster image processing operations with procedural animation generation.
+The main purpose is to get you up and running with C++20 and cmake≥3.20 build setup while exploring both static image manipulation and dynamic animation creation.

 ### Prerequisite installation